clnmlg/iPhone15Pro-landing/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Apple's iPhone 15 Pro website clone using React/ViteJS & TailwindCSS.
 It highlights the effective use of GSAP (Greensock Animations) and Three.JS for displaying iPhone 15 Pro 3D models in various colors and shapes.
-Regarding deployment,I have chosen Vercel as a for convenience but i'm planning to make it selfhosted as I have a NAS system which would works pretty well with Dokku // Supabase.
+Regarding deployment,I have chosen Vercel for convenience but i'm planning to make it selfhosted as I have a NAS system which would works pretty well with Dokku // Supabase.

 I also used Sentry for analytics in order to have a huge amount of real-time metrics such as loading time, click-through rate and so on. (see my performance score below which is pretty high thanks to a clean codebase/app-architecture...)